o19s/elasticsearch-learning-to-rank/guide/1-building-features.md

 ## Uploading and Naming Features

-Elasticsearch Learning to Rank creates a CRUD interface for features (Elasticsearch queries), copying those features into feature sets, and creating models that use those features.
-It then exposes query primitives for logging and searching with those features.
+Elasticsearch LTR gives you an interface for creating and manipulating features.

 ### Initialize the Default Feature Store